Writing your Way to a Home Purchase

-Let’s talk money.
+Let’s talk about money.
 Serious money.
 House buying money.

-I digress!
-So, lets rewind a bit – I was lucky enough to be in a position to buy a place in 2009.
+I digress… So, let’s rewind a bit – I was lucky enough to be able to buy a place in 2009.
 It was the tiniest little flat in Wimbledon (the cheap end), which had been repossessed from the previous owner by the bank and thus was going startlingly cheap.
 I snapped it up despite all the warnings about it being too small for comfort, and you know, it was always perfectly adequate for my needs.
 Listen to your hearts, people.

 While I admit, romance writing is a little ‘niche’, it is also a massive market of voracious readers basically sitting at home waiting for the next hot release.
 Romance readers cannot get enough of decent love stories!
 And what does that mean?
 If you can write a decent story with good characters and plenty of will they/won’t they (think Ross and Rachel only they ‘do’ a hell of a lot quicker) and get them out regularly, as long as they are priced correctly, you will soon gain a loyal readership and start seeing your sales spike, and stay high.
 And sales spikes mean more pennies in the home buying pot!

-Now it isn’t as simple as all that really – there’s a lot to consider, mostly interior furnishings, council tax and who provides your internet, but you also need to do your research into mortgage lenders.
-There’s a lot of info out there, not just from old school bricks and mortar mortgage brokers (who my cousin swears by), but also the more modern version of financial aggregators such as Money Supermarket who will show you an array of products to chose from, and tell you what sort of a deposit you might need as well as the really impactful stuff like fixed interest rates.
+Now it isn’t as simple as all that, really.
+There’s a lot to consider, mostly interior furnishings, council tax and who provides your internet, but you also need to do your research into mortgage lenders.
+There’s a lot of info out there, not just from old school bricks and mortar mortgage brokers (who my cousin swears by), but also the more modern version of financial aggregators such as Money Supermarket who will show you an array of products to choose from, and tell you what sort of deposit you might need as well as the really impactful stuff like fixed interest rates.